 The tone of voice should be accessible and informed.

-It might be an essay, history, institutional critique, commentary or lifestyle piece, it might sit across all those fields or it might ignore all of them and be something different.
-It can also be celebratory, filled with kindness and totally joyous.
+It might be an essay, historical portrait, institutional critique, commentary or lifestyle response, it might sit across all those fields or it might ignore all of them and be something different.

 We welcome the personal, political and social.
 We will publish in English but English does not have to be your first language.

-You do not have to be a "writer" or a "dancer" or a "Hip Hop OG" to submit something; if your idea is strong and you can explain who you are and how you'll go about it, it will be considered.
+You do not have to be a "writer" or a "dancer" or a "Hip Hop OG" to submit a pitch; if your idea is strong and you can explain who you are and how you'll go about it, it will be considered.

 Please do not start writing your piece before it has been commissioned.